turingschool/front-end-curriculum/lessons/module-2/array-iterator-methods.md

 Notice the different style of how these methods are used.
 How are these methods used for a given object?

-Try using these methods to refactor the country exercises to work with the whole <a href="https://github.com/turingschool-examples/iterator-methods-stations/blob/master/data.json" target="\__blank">dataset</a> -->
+Try using these methods to refactor the country exercises to work with the whole <a href="https://github.com/turingschool-examples/iterator-methods-stations/blob/master/data.json" target="\__blank">dataset</a>

+## Homework

+Make a copy of this [google sheet](https://docs.google.com/spreadsheets/d/1dgVmzc-t8vb9w2P7gaFJtmkcVoQBzFqFOCQDKysxpaw/edit#gid=0).
+Fill out the table for each prototype method so you can use it to reference.
+It might be helpful to link examples too!

 <section class="checks-for-understanding">
 ### Checks for Understanding

-* Describe an array?
+* Describe an array.
 * What is a prototype method?
 * Name three prototype methods for an array.
 * Which prototype methods are the most confusing right now?